-Fairfax County's Comprehensive Plan Policy Plan, Parks and Recreation Section includes the following established objectives:
+The Parks and Recreation Section of the Policy Plan within the Fairfax County Comprehensive Plan, includes the following established objectives:

-- ✓ Identify and serve park and recreation needs through an integrated park system that provides open space, recreational services and facilities and stewardship of natural and cultural resources. - ✓ Protect appropriate land areas in a natural state to ensure preservation of significant and sensitive natural resources. - ✓ Protect and preserve significant cultural resources on parklands. - Provide for current and future park and recreational needs through a combination of development of new and existing sites and the optimal use of all existing facilities. - ✓ Ensure the long-term protection, preservation and sustainability of park resources. - ✓ Ensure the mitigation of adverse impacts to park and recreation facilities and service levels caused by growth and land development through the provision of proffers, conditions, contributions, commitments, and land dedication.
+- Identify and serve park and recreation needs through an integrated park system that provides open space, recreational services and facilities and stewardship of natural and cultural resources. - Protect appropriate land areas in a natural state to ensure preservation of significant and sensitive natural resources. - Protect and preserve significant cultural resources on parklands. - Provide for current and future park and recreational needs through a combination of development of new and existing sites and the optimal use of all existing facilities. - Ensure the long-term protection, preservation, and sustainability of park resources. - Ensure the mitigation of adverse impacts to park and recreation facilities and service levels caused by growth and land development through the provision of proffers, conditions, contributions, commitments, and land dedication.